Quick Start · ~10 minutes

 Run it & check the console

-Open the Serial Monitor (115200 baud) — you should see HTTP 200.
+Open the Serial Monitor (115200 baud) — you should see Uploaded OK.
 Then open the Data Monitor in the console to see your values arriving live.

 Build your dashboard